GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

   This step is only necessary if you do not have access to the DRAGONS repository to make branches and pull requests.

-  If you do have access, you can create a branch for your changes and skip this section.
+  If you do have access, you can continue to the next section.

 .. _github_contributing_with_forks_link: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project